 Space Oddity (1979 remake).

 Space Oddity (live, 1990).

-Space Oddity (live, 2002).
+Space Oddity (last live performance, 5 July 2002).

 Clemens blinked through the immense glass port, where there was a blur of stars and distant blackness.
 “He’s out there now?”